 As part of the cost of tuition, the College provides textbooks and required supplies for undergraduate and graduate courses.
 Some textbooks for courses are digital that students have access to through the College’s learning management system (D2L) no later than the Friday before the course begins, or within 24 hours of registration being finalized for the course, should the student register after the Friday before the course start date.

 In the event a digital textbook is not used for the course, a printed copy of the textbook will be made available for the student.
 Students enrolled in online or Columbia College Global (CCG) courses will have the physical material shipped to them at least seven days before the course start date.
 Should the student register within 13 days of the course start date then materials will be shipped within 24 hours of registration being finalized.
+If a student is enrolled in an online or CCG course and they either drop the course, or if the course is cancelled, they will need to return any physical items received.
 Students taking courses at the College’s traditional “Day” campus venue in Columbia, Missouri will pick up physical books from the Barnes and Noble Bookstore.
 Day books will work under a rental model and will be required to be returned if the student drops the course or when the class is completed.

 All eligible students taking a course will be automatically enrolled in the textbook program for that course.
-However, students have the option to opt-out of the textbook program by communicating this intent to their academic advisor (Columbia College Global - online and nationwide) or the Enrollment Service Center (Residential Day Campus in Columbia, MO) and submitting a completed Textbook Program Opt-out form before enrolling in courses for the semester.
-After communicating an intent to opt-out to their academic advisor or the Enrollment Service Center, the student will receive an email with a link to complete the opt-out form.
+However, students have the option to opt-out of the textbook program by communicating this intent to their academic advisor (Columbia College Global - online and nationwide) or the Center for Student Success (Residential Day Campus in Columbia, MO) and submitting a completed Textbook Program Opt-out form before enrolling in courses for the semester.
+After communicating an intent to opt-out to their academic advisor or the Center for Student Success, the student will receive an email with a link to complete the opt-out form.
 Opting-out of receiving textbooks through the textbook program applies to all courses for which the student registers after opting-out.
 Once a student registers for at least one course for the semester, the next opportunity to opt-out is before registering for the following semester.
-Students who opt-out will receive a $20 per credit hour reduction off of their Truition® and will be responsible for obtaining all required textbooks and supplies on their own.
+Students who opt-out will receive a $20 per credit hour reduction off of their tuition and will be responsible for obtaining all required textbooks and supplies on their own.

-Students taking courses pursuant to tuition reduction programs such as Military Tuition Assistance, the College’s Employee Educational Grant, the College’s Graduate Education Grant, dual enrollment or other similar programs who desire to opt-out should contact the Enrollment Service Center for further details and implications.
+Students taking courses pursuant to tuition reduction programs such as Military Tuition Assistance, the College’s Employee Educational Grant, the College’s Graduate Education Grant, dual enrollment or other similar programs who desire to opt-out should contact the Center for Student Success for further details and implications.

 A student who opts-out of textbook program, but would like to reenroll in the program will have the opportunity to opt-in at the beginning of each academic year.
-Students who desire to opt back in at a time other than the beginning of an academic year may appeal to the Enrollment Service Center.
+Students who desire to opt back in at a time other than the beginning of an academic year may appeal to the Center for Student Success.
 Students are allowed one appeal and whether to grant the appeal is entirely at the discretion of the College.